dbettin/rethinkdb/README.md

 Caveat:
 =========
 This driver is very early in its development.
-I'm currently using this driver in a project and will be added funcationality on is as needed basis.
+I'm currently using this driver in a project and will be adding functionality as needed.

 Getting Started: